sj114/sdc-p3/README.md

 ---Train/validation/test splits have been used, and the model uses dropout layers or other methods to reduce overfitting.

-Learning rate parameters are chosen with explanation, or an Adam optimizer is used.
+---Learning rate parameters are chosen with explanation, or an Adam optimizer is used.

 ---Training data has been chosen to induce the desired behavior in the simulation (i.e. keeping the car on the track).